SEARCH

 Flowering perennial with edible shoots

 New to asparagus growing, I ordered my first crowns by mail-order years ago.
-I had read a lot of information about asparagus growing that set my expectations low, but it was actually really simple.
+I had read a lot of information about problems with growing asparagus that set my expectations low, but it was actually really simple.

-As a perennial vegetable, you pretty much plant it and give it minimal care like other perennial plants.
+As a perennial vegetable, you pretty much plant it and provide minimal care like other perennial plants.
 Planted in early spring, asparagus grows rapidly right away and returns every year.

 Each year, I harvest as much as I need, and leave the rest to continue growing.